gabrielAlonsoIglesias/prices-service/README.md

   .\mvnw -f ./code/pom.xml clean compile
 ```

-You can use the parameter -f (or --file) and specify the path to your pom file, e.g. mvn -f /path/to/pom.xml
-This runs maven "as if" it were in /path/to for the working directory.

 ## Run Locally

 Execute the `main` method in the `com.inditex.prices.Application` class from your IDE.